Sustainability

 • Water is sourced by bore from the local aquifer and captured from our roof.
 It is treated using micro filtration and UV to potable standard.

 • Wastewater is treated using an inground septic system.
+It is being upgraded to a Biocycle System prior to summer 2025.

 • Lighting has been upgraded to LEDs throughout.